aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

         return ExitCode(0)

-It checks if the required number of files match the produced files, effectively checking if ``diff.patch`` if produced during the calculation.
+This simple check makes sure that the expected output file ``diff.patch`` is among the files retrieved from the computer where the calculation was run.

-AiiDA stores the exit code returned by the |parse| method on the calculation node that is being parsed, from where it can then be inspected further down the line.
+Production plugins will often check further aspects of the output (e.g. the standard error, the output file, etc.) to detect whether the code failed and return a corresponding exit code.

-The Topics section on :ref:`defining processes <topics:processes:usage:defining>` provides more details on exit codes.
+AiiDA stores the exit code returned by the |parse| method on the calculation node that is being parsed, from where it can then be inspected further down the line (see the :ref:`defining processes <topics:processes:usage:defining>` topic for more details).
-Note that scheduler plugins can also implement parsing of the output generated by the job scheduler and in the case of problems can set an exit code.
+Note that some scheduler plugins can detect issues at the scheduler level (by parsing the job scheduler output) and set an exit code.
-The Topics section on :ref:`scheduler exit codes <topics:calculations:usage:calcjobs:scheduler-errors>` explains how they can be inspected inside an output parser and how they can optionally be overridden.
+The Topics section on :ref:`scheduler exit codes <topics:calculations:usage:calcjobs:scheduler-errors>` explains how these can be inspected inside a parser and how they can optionally be overridden.

 .. todo::